emqx/cloud-docs/en_US/shadow_service/overview.md

 ### Brief Instruction
 The metrics for Shadow Service include memory, invocation, and traffic.

 1. The memory for Shadow Service is in three sizes: 1GB, 2GB, and 4GB.
 The size indicates the storage and the maximum amount of shadow models.
-The maximum size of a shadow is **128 KB**.
+The maximum size of a shadow JSON is **128 KB**.
 The estimated amount of shadows that can be created is based on the file size.

 <table>
    <tr>
       <th>Specification</th>
-      <th>Shadow Amount</th>
+      <th>Shadow Model Amount</th>
    </tr>
    <tr>
       <td>1 GB</td>